mad-lab/transit/src/pytransit/doc/source/tpp.rst

    used protocols (`Long et al. (2015) <http://www.springer.com/biomed/human+genetics/book/978-1-4939-2397-7>`__; `Langridge et al. (2009) <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2792183/>`__).
 However, if you amplify junctions with a different primer, this field gives you the opportunity to change the sequence TPP searches for in each read.
-Note that you should not entirer the ENTIRE primer sequence, but rather just the part of the primer sequence that will show up at the beginning of every read.
+Note that you should not enter the ENTIRE primer sequence, but rather just the part of the primer sequence that will show up at the beginning of every read.
+If you preprocess your reads by trimming off the 5' transpsoson prefixes, you could set this to blank, and TPP will process all your reads; but we don't recommend doing it this way.

--  max reads - Normally, leave this blank by default, and TPP will process all reads.
+-  **Max reads** - Normally, leave this blank by default, and TPP will process all reads.
 However, if you want to do a quick run on a subset of the data, you can select a smaller number.
 This is mainly for testing purposes.

--  mismatches - this is for searching for the sequence patterns in reads corresponding to the transposon prefix in R1 and the constant adapter sequences surrounding the barcode in R2; we suggest using a default value of 1 mismatch
+-  **Mismatches** - this is for searching for the sequence patterns in reads corresponding to the transposon prefix in R1 and the constant adapter sequences surrounding the barcode in R2; we suggest using a default value of 1 mismatch

+- **Primer start window** - a pair of integers separated by a comma (P,Q), which constrains the location in the read to search for the start of the primer sequence; default is set to 0,20 (which is typically where it will be found for samples prepared using the Sassetti protocol, i.e. near the beginning of reads, with some small random shifts)

+-  **BWA executable** - you'll have to find the path to where the executable is installed

+- **BWA algorithm** - there are 2 options: 'aln' and 'mem'.  'aln' was originally used in Transit, but the default has now been switched to 'mem', which should be able to map more reads

+- **BWA flags** - if you want to pass through options to BWA

+- **BarSeq Catalog** - this is not finished yet, but we are working on it.
+Stay tuned...

 Once you have filled all these fields out, you can press START (or QUIT).
 At this point the GUI window will disappear, and the data